tu-rbo/differentiable-particle-filters/README.md

     cd experiments; export PYTHONPATH=../; python3 simple.py; cd ..

-*Alternatively, you can import the project into the PyCharm IDE and and run experiments/simple.py from there.
-(The convoluted command comes from the fact how PyCharm handles relative imports and relative paths.)*
+*Alternatively, you can import the project into the PyCharm IDE and and run `experiments/simple.py` from there.
+(The convoluted command comes from how PyCharm handles relative imports and relative paths.)*

 This command will first learn the different models (motion model, observation likelihood estimator, and particle proposer) separately and then jointly end-to-end.
 The command line output will show the current losses on training and validation data (mean +- standard error), where ">>" indicates a new lowest validation loss.
 Training will stop if the best validation loss has decreased for a while (e.g. 200 epochs).
 You should see something like this: